google/ExoPlayer/analytics.md

 with `keepHistory=false`.
 The final values are the public fields that you can find in the [`PlaybackStats` Javadoc][] and the playback state durations returned by `getPlaybackStateDurationMs`.
-For convenience, you'll also find methods like `getTotalPlayTimeMs` or `getTotalWaitTimeMs` that return the duration of specific playback state combinations.
+For convenience, you'll also find methods like `getTotalPlayTimeMs` and `getTotalWaitTimeMs` that return the duration of specific playback state combinations.

 ~~~